Why We're Different From Every Other Weather Site

 This system delivers warnings AND all updates within 15-30 seconds of a meteorologist hitting "send"

-This is the public-facing API that most weather services use:
+These are the public-facing APIs that most weather services use:

 - Available to any developer or website